Hematite Properties, Meaning, Facts and Photos

 Hematite is 70% iron, 30% oxygen.
 Its chemical composition is two iron atoms and three oxygen atoms.

-Due to its density hematite can block x-rays.
-It's therefore used to protect against radiation specifically in medical and scientific environments.
+Hematite can block an X-ray, so can be used to protect against radiation, specifically in medical and scientific environments.

-Its colour ranges from black to silver grey, brown to reddish brown and can also be red.
+Its colour ranges from black to silver grey, brown to reddish-brown and can also be red.

-Fine and coarse grains of hematite have been found on Mars.
-The planet's red colour is caused as fine grains blow around during dust storms.
+Grains of hematite have been found on Mars.
+The planet's red colour is caused by fine grains blowing around during dust storms.
+The coarse grains, which are grey hematite, indicate that water may once have been present.
+Their formation may also be the result of volcanic activity.

 dark grey haematite stone sitting on a chunky silvery grey coloured slice of hematite